 Then in June of 2003, we went to another counselor that helped us a lot with our relationship, but I didn’t make any improvements with my vaginismus.

 In May of 2004, my husband and I moved to Arizona and I ordered a vaginismus treatment kit off of the Internet.
 After working with the kit for five months I saw very little improvement.
 This became extremely frustrating- I had recently joined an online support group for women with vaginismus.
 As I read the messages posted on the group’s website, I became increasingly discouraged.
 Many women had been cured of vaginismus by using their dilators for only a few weeks.
 I couldn’t understand how after five months I could see little change.
 At this point, I decided to check out the Women’s Therapy Center (WTC) in New York, which I had discovered about a year earlier after searching the web.
 I was very skeptical that they would be a good resource for me.
 This was partly because of the rumors I had heard about this clinic on my online support group.

 In desperation, however, I contacted the WTC.
 They were very helpful and even gave me names of women with backgrounds similar to mine, whom I could call and ask questions.
 After calling some former patients of WTC, my husband and I decided that this was our best option.
 In June of 2005, we flew to New York for treatment.
 Although I desperately wanted the treatment to work I was still skeptical that anything would work for me.

 Fortunately, the two week treatment program did work.
 Dr. Ditza and Dr. Ross were great to work with.
-After only one week of treatment my husband and I were able to have intercourse.
+After only one week of treatment, my husband and I were able to have intercourse.
 Our lives have drastically changed.
 Our marriage has improved greatly.
-In fact what we did in New York saved our marriage.
-I will be forever be grateful to them for making vaginismus their life’s work*.
+In fact, what we did in New York saved our marriage.
+I will forever be grateful to them for making vaginismus their life’s work*.

 * Results may vary from person to person